History of Vojvodina: World War II

-The Axis Powers occupied the region between 1941 and 1944.
+The Axis powers occupied the region between 1941 and 1944.
 Bačka and Baranja were attached to Horthy's Hungary, while Syrmia was attached to the Independent State of Croatia.
 A smaller Danube Banovina (including Banat, Šumadija, and Braničevo) existed as part of Serbia between 1941 and 1944.
 The administrative centre of this smaller province was Smederevo.
 Banat itself was a separate autonomous region ruled by its German minority.
 The occupying powers committed numerous crimes against the civilian population, especially against Serbs, Jews and Roma; the Jewish population of Vojvodina was almost completely killed or deported.
 During the four years of occupation, about 50,000 people in Vojvodina were murdered, while more than 280,000 people were interned, arrested, violated or tortured.
 Most of them were civilians and were not members of the resistance movement.
-Due to anti-German sentiment caused by the war crimes of the German army in Yugoslavia during the war, most of the ethnic Germans were expelled from the country (Vojvodina included) after the end of the war.
+After the Red Army drove out the German and Hungarian armies from Vojvodina in the autumn of 1944, communist partisans engaged in reprisals against perceived opponents with Hungarians bearing the brunt of the atrocities.
+Yugoslav records state that some 5,000 Hungarians lost their lives but Hungarian sources estimate deaths at between 20,000-40,000.
+All Hungarians were expelled from Žabalj, Čurug and Mošorin.
+Most of the ethnic Germans were taken to concentration camps, and expelled from the country (Vojvodina included) after the end of the war.